donnywarren/component-extravaganza/README.md

 ## Submission

-This is a hybrid HW and lab.
-The first two assignments are to be done during lab blocks.
-The korilla assignment is a 2-night homework.
 Doing the exercises in order is strongly recommended.
 Fork and clone each repository.
 Also in the submission, please include your overall *comfort* and *completion* as well as any questions or specific areas designated for feedback.

 ## Components